Content warning: Amateur Sociology

 Goddess: “Oh.
 Well, then stop.”

-Alexander personifies the force preventing us from just stoping as the Sumerian god Moloch, using it as a symbol for discoordination and perverse incentives.
+Scott Alexander personifies the force preventing us from just stopping as the Sumerian god Moloch, using it as a symbol for discoordination and perverse incentives.

 But I think there’s a better metaphor lurking in there, and it involves a tortured physics analogy.

-One of the more surprising facts in popular physics is the equation e=mc^2.
+One of the more surprising facts in physics is the equation .
 Everyone has heard of it, and most everyone reading this knows what it means.
-The energy contains in a piece of matter is equivalent to the mass multiplied by the square of the speed of light.
-The square of the speed of light is really, really big.
-Hence the amount of energy in a random piece of matter is really, really, really big.
+The energy contains in a piece of matter is equal to the mass multiplied by the square of the speed of light.
+The square of the speed of light is really really big.
+Hence the amount of energy in a random piece of matter is really really really big.
 Hence nuclear energy.

-But for some reason, we don’t live is paradise of abundance and (almost) perpetual motion.
+But for some reason, we don’t live in a paradise of abundance and (almost) perpetual motion.
 What gives?

 Here it pays to differentiate between regular energy and free energy; one is what all around you, the other is what your computer is running off of.

-(an even better way to conceive of this is extend Hofstadter’s turn of phrase and say the energy is closer to the surface is some forms)
+(An even better way to conceive of this is to extend Hofstadter’s turn of phrase and say the energy is closer to the surface is some forms).

 For me, at least, this metaphor throws some facts into sharp relief.
 Asking people to just come together and sing kumbaya is like asking atoms to just come together and make all their energy freely available in a form fit for human consumption.

 It also allows one to think about social power in general.
 The base state of humanity is a disorganized, low entropy mess.
-The perfect, mechanical organization trademark of various hiveminds are clarktech; hypothetical, perfectly efficient forms of technology that you’d imagine some bizarre post-singularity society to take for granted.
+The perfect, mechanical organisation typical of various sci-fi hiveminds are clarketech; hypothetical, perfectly efficient forms of technology that you’d imagine some bizarre hyper-advanced post-singularity society to employ.